 For more details on this talk, see the associated post http://wp.me/posHB-6P

 The title of my talk was Using a tablet PC and screencasts when teaching mathematics (relating to mathematical analysis and proof).
-There are two versions of the recording, of which one is so far available:
+There are two versions of the recording, but here is the one I recorded using Camtasia:

 Riemann integration